-How does the Ministry of Education ensure early learning is good quality?
+How does the Ministry of Education ensure quality in early learning?

-Our early childhood education standards are among the highest in the world.
+Our early learning standards are among the highest in the world.
 We set the bar high because, like parents, we know children must have safe, nurturing environments to learn and grow.

-We ensure services provide high quality education and care.
-At any one time, 98% of services are meeting or exceeding standards.
+We ensure early learning services provide high quality education and care.
+At any one time, 98% of early learning services are meeting or exceeding standards.

 Here’s how we do that:

 Before an early learning service of any kind begins operating it must meet our licensing standards.
 The licensing standards make clear what is expected on curriculum, health and safety, premises and facilities, and governance, management and administration.
 An early learning service has to show us over a probationary period of up to 12 months that it is delivering on those standards.
 A full licence will be issued to the service once this is achieved.
 Early learning services are inspected by regional public health services to ensure they meet health standards.

 The Education Review Office (ERO) independently reviews all early learning services every one to four years to ensure they meet quality standards.
 We work with ERO to support early learning services to improve the quality of learning.
 ERO release reports for every early learning service they review and these reports can be found on ERO's website.